 Ulysse (Fragment) [in “900” Cahiers d’Italie et D’Europe 1.
 Cahier…

 8vo (192 × 130 mm), pp. 203, [13] (including adverts), the Ulysses fragment on pp. 107-131, illustrations.
 Original yellow wrappers.
 Contemporary bookseller’s stamp to upper cover (Les Arts et le Livre, Paris).
-Slightly dust-stained and with creasing to the spine, but actually a good copy of this fragile journal.
+Slightly dust-stained and with creasing to the spine, upper cover detached, but still a good copy of this fragile journal.

 Print this page View basket Price: £750.00